anyuexuan/IDEAL/README.md

                Hui Xue and
                Xingyu Zhao and
                Jing Wang},
-  title     = {From Instance to Metric Calibration: A Unified Framework for Open-world Few-shot Learning}, journal   = {{IEEE} Transactions on Pattern Analysis and Machine Intelligence}, year      = {2023}
+  title     = {From Instance to Metric Calibration: A Unified Framework for Open-World Few-Shot Learning}, journal   = {{IEEE} Transactions on Pattern Analysis and Machine Intelligence}, year      = {2023}
 }